Early Childhood Caries (ECC) Collaborative

-Hospital-based dental clinics and dental safety net programs such as Federally Qualified Health Centers (FQHC) care for a disproportionate number of low-income and racial and ethnic minority children with early childhood caries.
-Many of the children end up being treated surgically, with months-long backlogs for expensive operating room care and a high rate of reoccurrence after treatment.
+Hospital-based dental clinics and dental safety net programs such as Federally Qualified Health Centers (FQHC) and school-based programs care for a disproportionate number of low-income and racial and ethnic minority children with early childhood caries.
+Many of the children require surgical treatment.
+However, months-long backlogs for expensive operating room care and a high rate of relapse after treatment are common.

-In 2008, the DentaQuest Institute, Children’s Hospital Boston, and St. Joseph's Health Services of RI developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
-Since the fall of 2008, over 450 children were enrolled, received caries risk assessments, risk-based preventive and restorative care, and recall based on their caries risk.
+In 2008, the DentaQuest Institute, Boston Children’s Hospital, and St. Joseph's Health Services of RI developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
+Over the next 24 months, more than 450 children were enrolled, received caries risk assessments, risk-based preventive and restorative care, and recall based on their caries risk.

 ECC Phase II

 In 2011, the DentaQuest Institute launched Phase II of the ECC Collaborative.
-Seven FQHC's and hospital based dental clinics began implementing and testing the disease management protocol with patients under 5 years old and presenting with at least one carious lesion.
-Participating groups include Holyoke Health Center (Holyoke, MA), Boston Children's Hospital (Boston, MA), Nationwide Children's Hospital (Columbus, OH), NeighborCare Health (Seattle, WA), Native American Health Center (San Francisco, CA), St. Joseph's Health Services of RI(Providence, RI), and University Pediatric Dentistry (Buffalo, NY).
+Seven FQHC's and hospital-based dental clinics began implementing and testing the disease management protocol with patients six months to 71 months old who presented with at least one caries lesion.

 What We Found